awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
    ```

-1. When you install the AWS IoT Greengrass Core software, you can configure options such as the root folder and AWS Region to use\.
-You can also choose to provision the AWS IoT Core thing that represents the AWS IoT Greengrass core device and choose to create the IAM role that AWS IoT Greengrass assumes to perform actions in the AWS Cloud\.
-The AWS IoT Greengrass Core software creates these resources only if they don't already exist\.

-   The installer can also deploy the AWS IoT Greengrass CLI \(`greengrass-cli`\), which you can use to interact with the AWS IoT Greengrass Core software\.
-The Greengrass CLI includes commands to deploy and test custom components that you develop on the core device\.

-   The core device uses your AWS credentials to provision these resources and create the deployment\.
+1. Provide your AWS credentials so that the installer can provision the AWS IoT and IAM resources for your core device\.
+To increase security, you can get credentials for an IAM role that allows only the minimum permissions necessary to provision\.
 For more information, see [Minimal IAM policy to provision resources](install-greengrass-core-v2.md#provision-minimal-iam-policy)\.

    Do one of the following to retrieve credentials and provide them to the AWS IoT Greengrass Core software:<a name="installer-export-aws-credentials"></a>
+   + Use long\-term credentials from an IAM user:

+     1. Provide the access key ID and secret access key for your IAM user\.
+For more information about how to retrieve long\-term credentials, see [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the *IAM User Guide*\.

+     1. Run the following commands to provide the credentials to the AWS IoT Greengrass Core software\.

+        ```
+        export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
+        export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+        ```
-   + \(Recommended\) Use temporary security credentials:
+   + \(Recommended\) Use temporary security credentials from an IAM role:

      1. Provide the access key ID, secret access key, and session token from an IAM role that you assume\.
 For more information about how to retrieve these credentials, see [Using temporary security credentials with the AWS CLI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html#using-temp-creds-sdk-cli) in the *IAM User Guide*\.